katalon-studio/auto-healing-smart-xpath/README.md

 This repository is for logging issues related to the [Auto-healing Smart XPath plugin](https://store.katalon.com/product/5) of Katalon Studio

 # Note
-This plugin will be open-source soon.
+[The plugin](https://store.katalon.com/product/5) will be open-source soon.